Webex Webhook Actions

 You have webhooks configured and a Flask app to receive them.
 You just need to decide how to handle the message as it arrives.

-1. In this section, you can utilize the information obtained from the webhook event to:
+1. In this section, you can use the information obtained from the webhook event to:

 • Determine the Room that originated the event